Outreach and Retention Specialist

 - Keeping participants engaged in the labor force for twelve months once they’ve secured a full-time position and distributing retention incentives

 - Engaging participants which includes: maintaining frequent contact and spending time in the field with participants.

 - Connecting participants with educational and vocational opportunities and providing participants with continued life skills education

 - Advocating for participant needs with parole officers.

 - Holding accountability for maintaining and documenting the status of the relationship with participants, POs and CBOs in CEO’s case management system (Salesforce).

 Compensation and Benefits

-The salary for this position is $40,000.
-We also offer a comprehensive benefits package, including medical and dental coverage, paid parental leave, participation in a retirement plan, sick and vacation leave, paid holidays and more.
+We also offer paid parental leave, participation in a retirement plan, sick and vacation leave, paid holidays and more.
 We're a workplace that promotes continual learning and teamwork, offering lunch and learns, team outings, holiday gatherings and more for our staff.

 More About Us

 We welcome diversity and highly encourage applications from people of color and people with convictions.
 We are an equal employment opportunity for all regardless of race, color, citizenship, religion, national origin, sex, sexual orientation, gender identity or expression, age, disability, veteran or reservist status, or any other category protected by federal, state, or local law.